 When Martha Kockedhia Dut speaks, she does so with a calm strength that hides the storms she has survived.

-But in 2009, everything changed.
-After a dispute between her parents, her mother left the home, and Martha stayed with her father.
-Soon after, he suffered a serious accident — a fall that broke his back and left him unable to work or care for his children.
+But at 8 years-old, everything changed as her father suffered a serious accident — a fall that broke his back and left him unable to work or care for his children.
+Soon Martha and her siblings lived with a cousin, but school became expensive and they struggled to attend.

-School became a expensive and they struggled to attend.
 While her cousin’s children studied, Martha and her siblings remained at home, doing chores and waiting for a chance that never came.

 Martha was just a child, yet already accustomed to instability pulled from pillar to post.